atreib/csharpprogrammingconcepts/README.md

 - **Composition**: See the example on `/Composition/Example/` (Read more at https://cloudy-marsupial-788.notion.site/Composition-7b939af55ce84d00a4ed115b6737fffc)
 - **Aggregation**: See the example on `/Aggregation/Program.cs` (Read more at https://cloudy-marsupial-788.notion.site/Composition-7b939af55ce84d00a4ed115b6737fffc)
 - **Association**: See the example on `/Association/Program.cs` (Read more at https://cloudy-marsupial-788.notion.site/Composition-7b939af55ce84d00a4ed115b6737fffc)
+- **Static Polymorphism**: See the example on `/StaticPolymorphism/Program.cs` (Read more at https://cloudy-marsupial-788.notion.site/Polymorphism-6155d343b1e14c6a88fe850b9b73bddf)